The Northern Region Academic Programme

 We email each class weekly with Zoom dial-in details and session handouts.
 The details of session schedules, dates and presenters in the academic programme are finalised a while before each teaching semester begins (semesters start about the initial week of March and the last week of July).
 The programme changes a little each year, according to the availability of presenters, and the Stage 2 and 3 programmes each span a 2-year cycle.
 As each term progresses the programme often alters slightly.
 These changes are shown on this website as below, and on the Training Centre noticeboard.

-TIMETABLES FOR THE FIRST TEACHING SEMESTER 2021 NOW LOADED
+TIMETABLES FOR THE FIRST SEMESTER 2022 NOW LOADED

 Remember to R-click and hit refresh or reload on your browser when you have the timetable page in front of you if you last checked the timetables quite recently - otherwise the old version, not the latest update, will come up again.
 Hitting refresh or reload x 2 also loads the page properly.

-VENUE - AT THE GREENLANE TRAINING CENTRE, OR AS NOTED ON THE TIMETABLES
+VENUE - AT THE GREENLANE TRAINING CENTRE, OR AS NOTIFIED

 Collated 2017 programmes as a guide to the content of our programme.